 The Center for the Study of Modern Art serves as an interdisciplinary forum for scholarly discussion, research, and publication on issues of production, exhibition, conservation, and theory of modern and contemporary art.
 Scholars, including curators, faculty, and students of art and art history and related disciplines of the humanities and sciences, as well as leading contemporary artists animate our study and discussion of art.

 The Center Internship in Research and Programs involves a considerable amount of research on modern and contemporary art related to planning, exhibitions, and programming, as well as experience working events organized by the Center for the Study of Modern Art.

-Duration: Eight continuous weeks and at least 20 hours per week is preferred.
+Duration: 16-20 hours per week is preferred.
 Internship length and schedule may vary depending on the needs of the department.

 Academic Credit: Depending on the nature of the internship and approval of the student's college or university, academic credit may be granted for internships.
 Student applicants should consult their academic advisor for additional information.

 * Dates are subject to change.

 Please submit a résumé, letter of interest, two letters of recommendation, and complete transcripts.

 - Supporting the postdoctoral fellow in residence with his/her research